jrmmba8314/VMs-For-PAHS-Cybersecurity-and-Computer-Forensics-Class/README.md

 # VMs-For-PAHS-Cybersecurity-and-Computer-Forensics-Class
-Scripts and VMs used to create and maintain the lab environment for Port Angeles High School's Cybersecurity and Computer Forensics classes
+Scripts and VMs used to create and maintain the lab environment for Port Angeles High School's Cybersecurity and Computer Forensics classes.
+Lab directions, assignments, and videos can be found at http://cybersecurity.portangelesschools.org

 <b>createPools.sh</b> - used to create the resource pools for the students.
 Each student is manually assigned a resource pool by giving the select permissions to that student on that resource pool.